Azure/azure-sdk-for-js/sdk/template/template/README.md

 ### Install the `@azure/template` package

-Install the Template client library for JavaScript with `npm`:
+Install the Azure Template client library for JavaScript with `npm`:

 ```bash
 npm install @azure/template